Mary Peltola beats Sarah Palin to become the first Native Alaskan congresswoman

 Alaska’s sole congressional seat opened earlier this year when Representative Don Young, the longest-serving Republican congressman, died.
 Mr Young won a special election himself in 1973.

 The race serves as a boon to Democrats after they held a seat in a special election in New York’s 19th district last week.
-It also shows the salience of protection abortion rights after the Supreme Court’s Dobbs v Jackson decision overturned Roe v Wade earlier this year.
+It also shows the salience of protecting abortion rights after the Supreme Court’s Dobbs v Jackson decision overturned Roe v Wade earlier this year.
 Ms Peltola ran heavily on protecting abortion rights along with focusing heavily on worker’s rights and fishing in the state.

 Ms Peltola win marks Alaska’s first test of its new ranked-choice voting system, wherein the top four voter recipients head to the general election.
 In the general election, voters rank their choices in order of preferences.